Demographics, Immigration and Future Economic Growth of the United States

 Immigration since 1960 has changed the ethnic and racial composition of America.
 Latinos make up about 20% of American population; Asians about 10%.
 There are about twice as many Latinos than blacks; there are almost as many Asians as blacks.
 This will change the influence of minority groups.
 (New York Times, 2/22/21)

 The continuing change in the age distribution of the population will have political and economic consequences.
-For example, when the Social Security trust fund runs out in 2035 or before, benefits will drop by about 20%.
+For example, when the Social Security trust fund runs out around 2034, benefits will drop by at least 20%.
 With seniors on Social Security making up a large minority of voters, the government will probably make up the shortfall out of general tax revenue.
-This could increase federal yearly deficits or there would be fewer funds for other programs.
+This could increase federal yearly deficits or there would be less money for other programs.

 Fewer taxpayers in the future will have to support the greatly increased public health care costs of an aging population that is living longer.